Brand Guidelines

 2. Convey our approachable and friendly team

-Our brand is all about helping tech companies grow.
+Our brand is all about helping B2B tech and complex organisations grow.
 We're a friendly bunch and are keen to have this conveyed in our written word.
 Our copy should centre around positivity and focus on what is, rather than what is not.

 Examples dos and don’ts